websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/task-node-reference.md

 This script assigns the task to the *Administrator* Role, then checks if the asset's *group* is an Organization.
 If so, it assigns it to the *Organization Content Reviewer* Role.
 If not, it assigns the task to the *Site Content Reviewer* Role.

 Note the `roles = new ArrayList<Role>();` line above.
 In a scripted assignment, the `roles` variable is where you specify any Roles the task is assigned to.
-For example, when `roles.add(adminRole);` is called, the Administrator role is added to the assignment.
+For example, when `roles.add(adminRole);` is called, the Administrator Role is added to the assignment.

 ## Additional Information